RATA data analysis

 This method allows:

-• To study and visualize the links between the products and attributes.
+• Study and visualize the links between the products and attributes.

 WHAT IS RATA DATA ANALYSIS?